-Students are not required to have annual physicals for school unless they plan to participate in athletic programs and are in grades 5-12.
+Students are not required to have annual physicals for school unless they plan to participate in NGFS athletic programs (grades 5-12).
 Please see the Athletics page of our website for more information.

-Preventing Illness
+Illness Prevention

-Students will be instructed in proper handwashing and respiratory etiquette techniques (examples: coughing into your elbow rather than your hands; turning away from others when you cough or sneeze; etc).
+Students will be instructed in proper handwashing and respiratory etiquette techniques (examples: coughing into your elbow rather than your hands, turning away from others when you cough or sneeze, etc.).
 Handwashing will be required at numerous times at school during the day, such as before and after eating; after toileting, sneezing, or coughing; and before and after outside break times.
-Hand sanitizer (with at least 60% alcohol) will be available.
+Hand sanitizer (with at least 60% alcohol) will be available at school.
 Please reinforce these behaviors at home.